Jiaolong

-Jiaolong (蛟龙 (蛟龍, jiāolóng, chiao-lung)) or jiao (chiao, kiao) is a dragon in Chinese mythology, often defined as a "scaled dragon"; it is hornless according to certain scholars and said to be aquatic or river-dwelling.
+Jiaolong (蛟龙 (蛟龍, jiāolóng, chiao-lung)) or jiao (chiao, kiao) is a serpent-like dragon in Chinese mythology, often defined as a "scaled dragon"; it is hornless according to certain scholars and said to be aquatic or river-dwelling.
 It may have referred to a species of crocodile.

 A number of scholars point to non-Sinitic southern origins for the legendary creature and ancient texts chronicle that the Yue people once tattooed their bodies to ward against these monsters.

 In English translations, jiao has been variously rendered as "jiao-dragon", "crocodile", "flood dragon", "scaly dragon", or even "kraken".

 Name

 The jiao 蛟 character combines the "insect radical" 虫, to provide general sense of insects, reptiles or dragons, (Note: For example, shen 蜃 or mirage dragon and hong 虹) or rainbow dragon.) etc., and the right radical jiao 交 "cross; mix", etc. which supplies the phonetic element "jiao".
 The original 交 pictograph represented a person with crossed legs.

 The Japanese equivalent term is kōryō or kōryū (蛟竜).
 (Note: But the single kanji character 蛟 can also be read Japanese-style (kun'yomi) as "mizuchi" which denotes a Japanese river dragon) The Vietnamese equivalent is giao long, considered synonymous to Vietnamese Thuồng luồng.